dotnet/aspnetcore/README.md

 #### Linux:

+Note that on Linux you need to also install [Mono](http://mono-project.com) 3.4.1 or later.

+##### Stable(ish) (KVM)
 Installing KVM requires `curl`.
 Do verify if that is installed on the machine.
 Next install KVM on Linux run the following command:

 ```
 curl -sSL https://raw.githubusercontent.com/aspnet/Home/master/kvminstall.sh | sh && source ~/.k/kvm/kvm.sh
 ```

+##### Optimistic (DNVM)
-If you want to run on the bleeding edge and install the latest development version of KVM, use this command:
+If you want to run on the bleeding edge and install the latest development version of DNVM (formerly called KVM), run the following command:

 ```
-curl -sSL https://raw.githubusercontent.com/aspnet/Home/master/kvminstall.sh | KVM_BRANCH=dev sh && source ~/.k/kvm/kvm.sh
+curl -sSL https://raw.githubusercontent.com/aspnet/Home/dev/dnvminstall.sh | DNX_BRANCH=dev sh && source ~/.dnx/dnvm/dnvm.sh
 ```

-Note that on Linux you need to also install [Mono](http://mono-project.com) 3.4.1 or later.

-### Install the K Runtime Environment (KRE)
+### Install the .NET Execution Environment (DNX)

+##### Stable(ish) (KRE)

-Now that you have KVM setup you can install the latest version of the runtime by running the following command: ```kvm upgrade```
+Now that you have KVM set up you can install the latest version of the runtime by running the following command: ```kvm upgrade```

+This command will download the specified version of the KRE, and put it on your user profile ready to use.
+You are now ready to start using ASP.NET 5 with the KRE!

+##### Optimistic (DNX)

+Note: DNX was formerly called KRE.

+Now that you have DNVM set up you can install the latest version of the runtime by running the following command: ```dnvm upgrade```

-This command will download the specified version of the K Runtime Environment (KRE), and put it on your user profile ready to use.
-You are now ready to start using ASP.NET 5!
+This command will download the specified version of the DNX, and put it on your user profile ready to use.
+You are now ready to start using ASP.NET 5 with the DNX!

 ## Samples